Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

-A precise 3D electric field description is a crucial ingredient for the understanding and proper simulation of the detector characteristics.
 The non-linear variation of the electric field in three dimensions, within the device structure, can affect the behavior and the predicted performance of the detector.
-Moreover, combining electrostatic field simulations with Monte Carlo methods enables realistic modeling of the detector response as shown in section \ref{sec:chargesharing}.
+Due to that, a precise three-dimensional electric field description is a crucial ingredient for a proper simulation and understanding of detector characteristics.
+Moreover, combining electrostatic field simulations with Monte Carlo methods enables realistic modeling of the detector response as shown in Section~\ref{sec:chargesharing}.

-The COMSOL Multiphysics® software provides a numerical technique to simulate the electric field using the Finite Element Method (FEM).
-The electric field intensity and distribution can be visualized using the FEM calculation with the practical dimensions and material properties of our device.
+The COMSOL Multiphysics® software uses a Finite Element Method (FEM) to simulate the electric field map if the practical dimensions and material properties of the device are given.
 COMSOL Multiphysics® is used in this work to formulate and solve the differential form of Maxwell’s equations together with a set of initial and boundary conditions, and post-process the results to evaluate non-linear electric field components within the simulated device.

-The workflow is as follows: first, the geometry is defined and parametrized; materials are assigned to the different volumes of the model; a semiconductor interface is chosen with the model’s respective boundary and initial conditions; the element mesh is created; a solver is selected and subsequently, the results are computed.
-The calculation of the non-linear electric field using COMSOL Multiphysics® software works by modeling electrostatic potential (Poisson’s equation) and carrier continuity equations.
-The phenomenon of avalanche breakdown in germanium sensor has been simulated under the basis of the known Okuto-Crowell Impact Ionization model \cite{OkutoCrowell}.
+The workflow is as follows: first, the geometry is defined and parametrized; materials are assigned to the different volumes of the model; a semiconductor interface module~\cite{comsol_Semiconductor-module} is chosen with the module’s respective boundary and initial conditions; the element mesh is created; the non-linear solver is selected and subsequently, the results are computed.
+The phenomenon of avalanche breakdown in germanium sensor has been simulated under the basis of the Okuto-Crowell Impact Ionization model~\cite{OkutoCrowell}.
 This model requires eight parameters that are specific for each semiconductor material.
-While for Silicon detectors these values are well known, for germanium detectors these values are rarely cited in the literature; the ones used for this work can be found here \cite{OkutoCrowell}.
+While for silicon detectors these values are well known, for germanium detectors they are rarely cited in the literature; the ones used for this work can be found here~\cite{OkutoCrowell}.

-The information about the different implanted regions is not available by the manufacturer since this type of information is usually confidential.
-Therefore, the doping profiles have been taken from \cite{Amman:2018oci}, where typical values for n-type high purity germanium crystal and standard dopant concentration for pixels have been used with the detector geometry introduced previously in \ref{sec:detmodel}.
-The simulation comprises a single pixel cell with periodic boundary conditions which allow the field to be replicated over the entire sensor.